godotengine/godot-website/collections/_article/godot-xr-update-oct-2024.md

 On top of the standardisation of passthrough and hand-tracking in Godot, support for many extra features Meta provides was implemented in the [Godot OpenXR Vendors plugin](https://github.com/GodotVR/godot_openxr_vendors).

-For passthrough, this includes applying various filters to the passthrough imagery, like adjusting the brightness, contrast and saturation, mapping the colors to other values, or even projecting passthrough onto custom geometry, in order to bring only specific objects from the user's physics environment into an otherwise VR experience.
+For passthrough, this includes applying various filters to the passthrough imagery, like adjusting the brightness, contrast and saturation, mapping the colors to other values, or even projecting passthrough onto custom geometry, in order to bring only specific objects from the user's physical environment into an otherwise VR experience.
 See the [Meta Passthrough tutorial](https://godotvr.github.io/godot_openxr_vendors/manual/meta/passthrough.html) for more information.

 For hand-tracking, developers can now access hand meshes, collision shapes for the hands, and do some simple gesture tracking, like detecting pinches between the user's thumb and any of the other fingers.
 See the [Meta Hand Tracking tutorial](https://godotvr.github.io/godot_openxr_vendors/manual/meta/hand_tracking.html) for the full details about these features.